 Project Ponderosa: Teaching, Inspiring, Planting, Learning

 Project Ponderosa was founded in 2006 by Sunriver resident and retired life science teacher Lee Stevenson to promote student environmental engagement and Ponderosa Pine restoration in Sunriver, Oregon and the upper-Deschutes River ecosystem.
 Since the project's inception, over 12,000 seedlings have been potted and maintained by students at Three Rivers School and La Pine High School and more than $12,000 has been raised to support non-profit organizations both locally and internationally.

 Ponderosa Pines are a hardy, majestic native conifer but have been historically heavily logged.
 However, they are significantly more resistant to disease, mountain pine beetles, drought and wind damage than Lodgepole Pines and are fire resistant when mature, due to their thick, scaly cinnamon colored bark.
 Planting Ponderosa Pines helps to restore forest diversity in the Sunriver ecosystem, while preserving the Sunriver community's 'Tree City USA' tradition.

 Sunriver Nature Center is proud to support Project Pondersoa through a semi-annual Ponderosa Pine seedling sale and educational opportunities throughout the year.
-The fall 2017 tree sale is scheduled for Friday, October 13 through Sunday, October 22 (closed Monday and Tuesday) at the Nature Center.
+The spring 2018 seedling sale is scheduled for Friday, April 13 through Sunday, April 22 (closed Monday and Tuesday) at the Nature Center.
 Seedlings will be available in various sizes and prices will range from $8 to $30.
-Detailed planting instructions will be provided with all seedling purchases and can be viewed here.
+Bare root seedlings will also be available for free!
+Detailed planting instructions will be provided with all seedlings and can be viewed here.

 Project Ponderosa Goals